hotanphat28/parfin/README.md

     cd parfin
     ```

-2. Run the application:
+2. Create the data directory:
     ```bash
+    mkdir -p data
+    ```

+3. Run the application:
+    ```bash
     python run.py
     ```

     *Note: If you have multiple Python versions, you might need to use `python3 run.py`.*

-3. Open your browser and navigate to:
+4. Open your browser and navigate to:
     ```
     http://localhost:8000
     ```